 Step 6 - Caseta App Home System Data Synced

 After accepting the permissions request prompt, our current Lutron Caseta home system displayed on her iPhone app.
 The same devices, along with the same functionality, were all available.

 Sharing an Apple Home App System

-Earlier I mentioned that the end goal was for my wife to be able to control our Lutron home system using the Apple Home app on her own iPhone.
+Earlier I mentioned that the end goal was for my wife to control our Lutron home system using the Apple Home app on her own iPhone.
 I naturally started this process by first installing and configuring the Lutron Caseta app, as outlined above.